kedacore/keda/BUILD.md

 ### Metrics server

+> **Note:** You will be able to manually query metrics to your local version of the KEDA Metrics server.
+You won't replace the KEDA Metrics server deployed on the Kubernetes cluster.

 Follow these instructions if you want to debug the KEDA metrics server using VS Code.

 1. Create a `launch.json` file inside the `.vscode/` folder in the repo with the following configuration: